crystal-lang/crystal-book/docs/guides/profiling.md

 end
 ```

-The `MemProf` tool can be tweaked with other parameters as well, as how many stack traces to skip, from which size start considering allocations, etc.
+The `MemProf` tool can be tweaked with other parameters as well, such as how many stack traces to skip, which size to start considering allocations from, and more.

 ## Profiling fibers with `fiber_trace`